Golf Swing Error – Illustrated Guide

 Or Get your Clubface Closed to the Path

-If changing your natural swing/club path is not an option or proving too problematic you may opt to pursue a draw flight path in your golf balls.
 This is achieved by striving to get your clubface to be closed relative to your inside-out club path.
-This can be achieved by moving to a somewhat closed stance at address or through the strengthening your golf grip.
+And you do this by moving to a somewhat closed stance at address or through the strengthening your golf grip.

 Complete your Hip & Shoulder Turns